LucasDelfino92/morrowindsharp/setup.md

 - Download the **Mod Organizer 2** main file from [**here**](https://mega.nz/file/EmxzyLLb#0y6vxJ6iy0QRWNn2wTXV56CMkhyfAF8MunZ_w1RfeKE).
 - Once the download has finished, extract the archive and put the folder in any location outside of any default Window folders (like Program Files x86) and outside of the game's **Root** folder (if you are not sure, you can put it in a modding folder on your C drive).
-- Right-click **ModOrganizer.exe** inside the Mod Organizer 2 folder you extracted before.
-- Open properties and navigate to the **Compatibility** tab.
-- Enable **Run this program as an Administrator**.

 ## Configuring Mod Organizer 2